My desperate journey to buy an apartment in Israel

 When the researchers from the Alrov Institute for Real Estate Research at Tel Aviv University told me that “access to an apartment in Israel is gradually eroding,” and the picture isn’t going to change, I started to believe it.
 They told me that not even Housing and Construction Minister Zeev Elkin, Finance Minster Avigdor Lieberman and Interior Minister Ayelet Shaked believe that prices will fall, nor did their predecessors.
 “Nobody has any interest in lowering housing prices,” said Knesset Finance Committee chairman Moshe Gafni back in 2017.

-“Anyone who hasn’t joined the bandwagon will find himself with much greater difficulties in the future,” warned Prof. Danny Ben-Shahar when we spoke about the exorbitant housing prices in Tel Aviv.
+“Anyone who hasn’t joined the bandwagon will find themself with much greater difficulties in the future,” warned Prof. Danny Ben-Shahar when we spoke about the exorbitant housing prices in Tel Aviv.

 At the age of 31 – the average age for purchasing an apartment according to data from the Israel Democracy Institute (as of 2019) – I began to get pitying looks from those who own more than one property.
 “If you had listened to me a year ago, today you would already have made a profit of 100,000 to 200,000 shekels on the apartment I offered you,” one of the brokers with whom I spoke reprimanded me, given that housing prices have increased in the past year by more than 7.7 percent.